 Tricia Robinson from MBA & General Electric, to Empowered Online Mom

 Tricia Robinson was a Chemical Engineer, then got her MBA and worked at GE for 17 years before she realized she wanted more time for family.
-Her story.
+Here is her powerful story in our exclusive interview.

 First, thanks so much for taking the time to interview me.
-I’m honored that you’ve selected me to share my story.
-I’m truly enjoying my experience as an entrepreneur – helping others to achieve their dreams!
+I am honored that you have selected me to share my story.
+I am truly enjoying my experience as an entrepreneur – helping others to achieve their dreams!

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’